Shelob9/meadow-foam/theory-of-cms.md

   In the second category, wikis, authorship is collective and relationships between content emerge through bi-directional linking.
 WordPress and similar site builders may have discussion as a feature in comments or forums, but it's general clear who wrote what.

-  Wikipedia uses a lot of [transclusion](https://en.wikipedia.org/wiki/Help:Transclusion) a feature that allows content to be embeded transperantly in multiple locations.
+  Wikipedia uses a lot of [transclusion](https://en.wikipedia.org/wiki/Help:Transclusion) a feature of wikis that allows content to be embeded transperantly in multiple locations.

   In contrast to transclusion, blogs and page builders tend to make the boundries between a post or page's content and embeded sources obvious.
 Embeded tweets, YouTube videos or even use of the HTML blockquote tag are generally styled a part from the content.
 It is common that embeded content is loaded by the browser in an iFrame, which sandboxes that content from the rest of the page.